naumazeredo/codesketch/README.md

 - [ ] Add version and setup process (instead of sending same data to setup)
 - [ ] Verify if sketch is running suboptimally (less than 60fps.
 May happen with large input)
+- [ ] Release binaries with exclusive README

 ## Learning with Code Sketch